LivingLegacyMedia/vowbound/chapter_02.md

 Sometimes it was simple: gold for goods.

-But other times, things went layers deeper.
-A mother buying bread valued relief from her children's hunger.
+But other times, things went a few layers deeper.
+A mother buying bread sought relief from her children's hunger.
 In his mind's eye, Cassian saw an image of small hands reaching out, small mouths opening, and being filled.
-A man buying wine wanted to forget everything—and Cassian visualized this through impressions of shadows closing in, symbolizing the drowning of memories.
+A man buying wine wanted to forget everything—and Cassian visualized this through impressions of shadows closing in...the drowning of memories.

 The medallion brought it all to the surface.

 Cassian tried small interventions.
 Private ones.

 The baker's assistant had lingered near the shop for days, clearly wanting to speak to his employer, but hesitating.
-Cassian watched, reading the impressions: duty versus fear, obligation versus need.
+Cassian watched, reading the impressions: duty versus fear.
 The assistant wanted time away—family emergency, perhaps?
 But feared asking.

 Cassian approached the baker privately.
 "Your assistant needs three days leave.
 His mother is sick in the next town."